porsager/postgres/README.md

 ### .count

 The `count` property is the number of affected rows returned by the database.
-This is usefull for insert, update and delete operations to know the number of rows since .length will be 0 in these cases if not using `RETURNING ...`.
+This is useful for insert, update and delete operations to know the number of rows since .length will be 0 in these cases if not using `RETURNING ...`.

 ### .command